 The notice provides further details of the Making Tax Digital rules.
 The overview of MTD can be seen here.

 Below are useful references to guidance provided by the Government.

 VAT registered businesses with a taxable turnover of more than £85,000 must follow the rules for ‘Making Tax Digital for VAT’ by keeping some records digitally, unless:

-You must add all your transactions to your digital records, but you do not need to scan paper records like invoices or receipts.
+All transactions must be contained in your electronic account, but you do not need to scan paper records like invoices and receipts.

 You need to use a compatible software package or other software (like spreadsheets) that connect to HMRC systems.

 If you use more than one software package to keep records and submit returns, you need to link them.

 Some ways you can link your software include:

 You must have links between the software you use by your first VAT period after 1 April 2022.

 The deadlines for sending your VAT returns will not change after you sign up for Making Tax Digital for VAT.